 - Pre-defined metrics and KPIs: Vertical SaaS is already integrated with pre-defined metrics, KPIs, and analytics that businesses can utilize to assess and address daily and long-term processes and performance.

 - Business value: Software is designed to meet industry requirements; therefore, it provides a higher degree of business value for company operations and performance.

 - Improved data governance: Vertical SaaS is positioned to address data governance procedures via the inclusion of industry-specific compliance capabilities, which has the additional benefit of providing increased transparency.

-- A higher standard: In 2019, a higher quality service from industry-specific vertical SaaS providers will emerge, as each developer aims to distinguish itself from the ever-increasing crowd.
+- A higher standard: In 2020, higher quality service from industry-specific vertical SaaS providers will emerge, as each developer aims to distinguish itself from the ever-increasing crowd.

 3) The Growing Need For API Connections

 The API (Application Programming Interface) has been a fundamental part of software development for years, and this is precisely what our third SaaS trend focuses on.
 With the explosion of SaaS solutions and adoption by the market, the need to integrate them into an existing business system appeared.
 Some companies may want to migrate all their data to a cloud platform, but many actually would rather harmonize it with their already existing infrastructure in order to improve it – and this is where the problem lies.

 At first, SaaS providers didn’t come with a complete integration solution.
 That failure served to complicate the work and caused them to disappoint their customers as a result.
 They would then redirect their clients to a third party to supply the specific APIs enabling the customer to integrate the cloud solution into their existing system.
 It was indeed better for the SaaS developers not to reinvent the wheel, and to win some precious time and resources relying on third-party APIs.
 Their go-to-market time frame was shorter, and they could focus on their core capabilities to develop differentiated functionality.